Introduction to Observing Occultations of stars

 [ converts analogue video (VHS, WAT, MINTRON etc) to AVI ]

 Here is a mobile camera for bright star asteroid occultations down to magnitude 10, consisting of a 200mm F3.5 telephoto lens (Pentax screw thread) adapter (M42 to C-mount) and a Watec 120N+ integrating video camera.
-Video is recorded on a Sony TRV22E DV camcorder (video/in), or laptop.
+Video was recorded on a Sony TRV22E DV camcorder (video/in), or laptop.

 Predictions with Occult Watcher software